-Let’s turn tonight toward the northern sky – and its famous constellation Cassiopeia the Queen.
-This constellation appears high in the northeast at nightfall as seen from latitudes in the Northern Hemisphere.
+Tonight, let’s turn toward the northern sky and its famous constellation Cassiopeia the Queen.
+On December evenings, this constellation appears high in the northeast at nightfall as seen from latitudes in the Northern Hemisphere.
 Cassiopeia can also be seen from tropical and subtropical latitudes in the Southern Hemisphere, appearing low in the north at nightfall and early evening.

-This constellation won’t look all that mighty in lunar glare tonight, and the upcoming week.
-But starting on December 10 or so, moonless evenings will showcase Cassiopeia the Queen in all her starry splendor.
+The waxing moon will wash the skies over the coming week.
+But starting in late December, moonless evenings will showcase Cassiopeia the Queen in all her starry splendor.

-Because Cassiopeia returns to the same spot in the sky about four minutes earlier with each passing day, look for Cassiopeia to be at her high point over Polaris, the North Star, at about 7 p.m. local time in mid-December and 6 p.m. local time by the month’s end.
+Because Cassiopeia returns to the same spot in the sky about four minutes earlier with each passing day, look for Cassiopeia to be at her high point over Polaris, the North Star, at about 6 to 7 p.m. local time by the month’s end.

 From a dark country sky, you’ll see that Cassiopeia sits atop the luminous band of stars known as the Milky Way.
 Arching from horizon to horizon, this soft-glowing boulevard of stars represents an edgewise view into the flat disk of our own Milky Way galaxy.
 When Cassiopeia climbs above Polaris, the North Star, on these dark winter evenings, note that this hazy belt of stars that we call the Milky Way extends through the Northern Cross in the western sky and past Orion the Hunter in your eastern sky.